YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A mild reaction can look like itching around the scalp, ears, forehead, or eyelids.
 A stronger reaction can create swelling, redness, crusting, and serious discomfort.
 This matters after hair transplant because patients may want to dye their hair to blend the new and native hair, but timing has to be respected.

-I usually prefer patients to wait until the scalp has fully healed before dyeing the hair.
+It is usually safer to wait until the scalp has fully healed before dyeing the hair.
 If there is any redness, sensitivity, pimples, dermatitis, or open irritation, wait longer.
 A patch test can reduce risk, but it is not permission to dye a healing scalp early.
 If you have reacted to hair dye before, do not test your luck on a healing scalp.
 Speak with a dermatologist or your surgeon first.

 Are parabens and phthalates always the main problem?